All You Need to Know About Animate CSS CDN- Beginners

 Method 2- Use A CDN – Preferred

-This second involves pointing to CDN-hosted copy of Animate.CSS.
+This second involves pointing to a CDN-hosted copy of Animate.CSS.
 This means your website will always load the library from the CDN whenever it is required.
-To do this, find the appropriate CDN address for Animate CSS on CDNJS and copy it then include it in the following reference:
+To do this, find the appropriate CDN address for CSS Animation on CDNJS and copy it then include it in the following reference:

 Don’t forget to replace the URL in quotes with the one you found on CDNJS or whichever CDN you are using.

 Why Use Animate CSS CDN?

 Using a library like animate.css usually requires the use of a CDN for a number of reasons.
 Here are some of them:

 1. Reduce Your Server Load With The CDN